AlibabaCloudDocs/sls/intl.en-US/Application/Log Audit Service/Configure log collection.md

 1. Log on to the [Log Service console](https://sls.console.aliyun.com).

-2. In the Log Application section, click **Start** in the **Log Audit Service** card.
+2. In the Log Application section, click **Log Audit Service**.

 3. Choose **Multi-Account Configurations** \> **Global Configurations**.
 Then, perform the following steps:

     You can select manual authorization or AccessKey pair-based authorization.

     -   Manual authorization: Enter one or more Alibaba Cloud account IDs.
 For more information about how to grant related permissions to the accounts, see [Authorize Log Service to collect logs from cloud services across multiple Alibaba Cloud accounts](/intl.en-US/Application/Log Audit Service/Authorize Log Service to collect and synchronize logs.md).
-    -   AccessKey pair-based authorization: In **AccessKey Pair for Other Accounts to Authorize Log Service**, enter the AccessKey IDs and AccessKey secrets of other Alibaba Cloud accounts and the ID of the primary Alibaba Cloud account.
+    -   AccessKey pair-based authorization: In **AccessKey Pair for Other Accounts to Authorize Log Service**, enter the AccessKey IDs and AccessKey secrets of other accounts and the ID of the primary Alibaba Cloud account.
 The AccessKey pairs are for temporary use and are not saved.

-        If you enter the AccessKey pair of a RAM user, the RAM user must have the read and write permissions on RAM.
+        If you enter the AccessKey pair of a RAM user, the RAM user must have the RAM read and write permissions.
 You can attach the AliyunRAMFullAccess policy to the RAM user.

 4. In the left-side navigation pane, choose **Access to Cloud Products** \> **Status Dashboard** to view the access status of logs.